What to do if you accidentally took your seizure medication twice

 Symptoms of seizure medication overdose

 There are many different kinds of anti-epilepsy medication, each of which has its own side-effects and risks from overdosing.
-For example, taking too much phenobarbital could make you very sleepy, while too much carbamazepine can cause arrhythmias (irregular heartbeats).
+Some may make you very sleepy, while others can cause arrhythmias (irregular heartbeats), and others can even increase a person’s seizure risk.

 Because there are so many seizure medications out there, it’s not possible to list all the possible consequences if you accidentally took your seizure medication twice.
-But here are some common symptoms:
+But some common symptoms include:

 • Feeling confused